-- Transmit or receive live video and audio coverage of (an event) over the Internet: you can live-stream the performance from your computerMore example sentences
+- Transmit or receive live video and audio coverage of (an event) over the Internet: the network live-streamed every competition through its Olympic website you can live-stream the performance from your computerMore example sentences

 - The service is better for live-streaming the Olympics.